Deans Court: Facilities

 The Main Building, which contains 21 rooms.
 This is the oldest residential building in St Andrews.
 All Deans Court students can access this building.
 As well as bedrooms, bathrooms and four student kitchens, this building also contains the Common Room, two libraries, the dining room and the House Manager’s Office.

 The North Street annexe, made up of 3 North Street and 11 North Street.
 The former contains 6 rooms and the latter 8.
 Each house has its own kitchen and bathrooms.

 The South Street annexe (3-5 South Street), made up of 20 rooms, bathrooms and two kitchens.
 This can be accessed via South Street itself but also through the Main Building Garden.

-In addition to the beautiful heritage listed buildings, Deans Court also possesses a large main garden, accessible via the courtyard, and a small vegetable garden tucked away on one side.
+In addition to the heritage listed buildings, Deans Court also has a large main garden, accessible via the courtyard, and a small vegetable garden tucked away on one side.
 The latter is tended by the residents with advice from the University's Edible Campus and Transition teams.
 The vegetable garden is accessible by the community, and is an opportunity for the residents to grow their own fruit and vegetables.